 Golden jackals are common, but one rarity has been rediscovered recently after it was thought to have died out.
 There are fishing cats still living in the park.

 It might be worth spotlighting around the park boundaries at night.
-Striped hyenas, porcupines and pangolins are all resident.
+Striped hyenas, porcupines, and pangolins are all residents.

 Take a pair of binoculars and a long lens.
 You will probably never get so close to kingfishers and owls but much of the wildfowl are skittish and like to keep a distance.

-I hired a rickshaw driver one morning and he showed be birds I would never have spotted without him, including roosting owls in their favorite trees.
+I hired a rickshaw driver one morning and he showed me birds I would never have spotted without him, including roosting owls in their favorite trees.

 Wildlife photography in India doesn’t get much easier than this.

 Khichan Village – A Desert Village With 30,000 Cranes